 72 players attempted the Ryder Cup Brabazon Course, with The Foundation teams being Captained by former England Cricket Captain Michael Vaughan,

 and former England Cricketer and BBCs Question of Sport Captain, Phil Tufnell.
-Also taking part and lending their support was former England Rugby hooker George Chuter, and former cricketer and current member of the Test Match Special team Charles Dagnell.
+Also taking part and lending their support was former England Rugby hooker George Chuter, and member of the Test Match Special team Charles Dagnell.

 Charles Dagnell (former Cricketer & now part of BBC Test Match Special team), George Chuter (former England rugby hooker), and John Ferguson (Lillywhite) present the winning team with their trophies and well deserved bubbly.